-The CFM is dedicated to the support and advocacy of Lowcountry farmers and growers and offers a variety of local produce, plants, herbs and cut flowers as well as breakfast and lunch vendors.
+The CFM is dedicated to the support and advocacy of Lowcountry farmers and growers and offers a variety of local produce, plants, herbs and fresh cut flowers as well as breakfast and lunch vendors.
 The CFM allows for:

-- Local food growers and producers to prosper by finding local Marketplaces for their products - Every resident to have access to high quality nutritious, locally grown food - Residents to understand the value of strengthening the local economy by purchasing locally grown food - Sustainable farming and local food production expansion as more people choose to enter these professions - Farmers Markets to grow, nourish, and inspire community.
+- Local food growers and producers to prosper by finding local Marketplaces for their products - Every resident to have access to high quality nutritious, locally grown food - Residents to understand the value of strengthening the local economy by purchasing locally grown food - Sustainable farming and local food production expansion as more people choose to enter these professions - To grow, nourish and inspire the community.